To inform the future use and management of Victoria’s forest estate, a new Great Outdoors Taskforce has been established.

 Melissa Wood, Member

-Mellissa has over 30 years’ experience in leading and providing scientific and strategic advice on sustainable development, resource and environmental management; food, land and water systems; and their interconnectedness.
+Mellissa has over 30 years’ experience in leading and providing scientific and policy advice on sustainable development; resource and environmental management; and international agricultural research for development.
+She has held Executive positions with the Australian Federal Government and internationally, including UN Food and Agriculture Organization (FAO).

 Graeme Dear